pkiraly/qa-catalogue-web/README.md

 cd /var/www/html/$APPDIR
 ```

-install PHP dependencies and create required cache directories and permissions:
+Install PHP dependencies and create required cache directories and permissions:

 ```
 composer install
 ```

+The script will further tell you to change ownership of directories if the
+application is served as `wwww-data` but installed as another user.

+If you also want to locally change the source code (see [contributing](#contributing)),
+allow `www-data` to get the current state of the working directory:

+    sudo -u www-data git config --global --add safe.directory "$PWD"

 ### Configuration